 Planning, preparing, and delivering effective instruction is the heart of the work of all educators.
 This competition challenges young educators to plan and deliver a lesson of their choosing to an actual classroom of students.
 Self-reflection following the lesson is an essential component of this competition; a clear-eyed evaluation of what you've done is the best way to learn and make wise choices in the future.

-This competition encourages Educators Rising members to try out teaching a lesson in the arts, which includes visual art, music, dance, media arts, and drama.
-The arts encourage creativity and self-expression and are critical to individual identity and collective culture.
+The humanities encourage thoughtful exploration of ideas and expression and are critical to individual identity and collective culture.
 Great teachers in these subjects are the linchpins to the flourishing of an enlightened democracy.